smartgrowbox/opengrowbox/README.md

 # OpenGrowbox

-A system for growing plants automatically designed for the RaspberryPi or any other single board GPIO board.
+A system for growing plants automatically designed for the RaspberryPi.
 Open source software & hardware.
 Fully featured for hydroponics or soil based growing.

 ## Features